 - Auditorium for school visitations and other audio-visual presentations

 After exploring the center, visitors can hike on a network of trails and experience firsthand three diverse habitats—the forest, the field and the stream.
 Additionally, the meadow contains picnic tables, several outdoor exhibits and a wildlife management pond.

 Hikers will enjoy almost five miles of trails that vary in difficulty and pass through a variety of habitats including forests, meadows, lakes and streams.
 Bikes and horses are not permitted and dogs must be leashed at all times.
 Please be courteous and responsible by cleaning up after your pet.

 Programs and Special Events

-Visit the Oregon Ridge Nature Center Council website for a complete list of programs and calendar of events.
-Meetings of the council are held on the third Monday of the month.
+Learn more about the programs or view a calendar of events featured at Oregon Ridge Nature Center.
+Meetings of the Nature Center Council are held on the third Monday of the month.
 All are welcome.

 Weekend Programming and Special Events